mvc-works/doodle-crx/README.md

 Install it in developer mode.
 And use it togather with [`doodle`][doodle].
 Open `Options` to specify `hosname` (default to `localhost`) and `port` (default to `7776`).

+Also in `Options` you may specify a string as a filter of URLs.
+Just notice that the filter is implemented by `.indexOf`.

 By now it's quite rough.
 You may fork to help.

 ### Bugs